If you’ve shopped for a new garage door recently, you’ve likely heard the term “R-value” thrown around a lot.

 Why Is Insulation Important for Garage Doors?

-Besides being literally a giant hole in the side of your house, garage doors are typically made of thin metal materials which allow heat to transfer in and out easily.
-Usually, those materials are either steel or fiberglass.
+Besides being literally a giant hole in the side of your house, garage doors are typically made of thin metal materials which allow heat to transfer in and out easily – usually either steel or fiberglass.

 Fiberglass doors are lighter and more efficient than steel, but less durable.
-The vast majority of garage doors are built using steel.
+While other garage door materials are available, the vast majority of garage doors are made from steel.

 Steel doors conduct heat very well.
 This means that your garage door becomes very hot in summer, and in the winter, it becomes very cold.